Wabanaki-Thoreau Canoe Trail

 Paddle to take-out at south end of the lake, visit the museum if it is open.
 Load canoes and gear.
 Have lunch.
 Drive back to Black Bear Inn in Orono.
 Arrive around 5 p.m.
 Say good-byes.

-We only cancel a trip for safety reasons (i.e. flooding, bad ice, extreme windchill or lack of conditions – not enough snow or ice.)
-If we need to cancel, we try to reschedule people to another trip.
-If we need to cancel for safety or lack of conditions you may choose to use the full amount toward another Mahoosuc trip for 2 years, or receive a 50% refund and apply the other half to a Mahoosuc trip for 2 years.
+We only cancel a trip for safety reasons (i.e., flooding, bad ice, extreme windchill or lack of conditions – not enough snow or ice.)
+We may need to cancel canoe trips due to safety issues such as extremely high or low river water.
+If we need to cancel, we try rescheduling people to another trip.
+If we need to compensate for safety or lack of conditions, you may use the total amount toward another Mahoosuc trip for two years or receive a 50% refund and apply the other half to a Mahoosuc trip for two years.